Leiden University logo.

 Of special interest to: researchers, teachers, managers, and support staff

-A clear and equal partnership is a must for any interdisciplinary collaboration.
-How do you develop a common language?
-How do you make sure that a collaboration consists of equal partnership, and how do you bridge interdisciplinary gaps?
+A clear and equal partnership is a must for any interdisciplinary project.
+But what does it mean to collaborate well?
+How do you develop a common language to take you to new heights?
+How do you bridge interdisciplinary gaps and navigate different ways of working?
 This is where leadership comes in!
-The Young Academy Leiden and the Leiden Leadership Centre share their insights in this interactive workshop for researchers, teachers, managers, and support staff.
+The Leiden Leadership Centre, Young Academy Leiden (YAL) and Leadership and Development team share their insights and practical tools in this interactive workshop for researchers, teachers, managers, and support staff.

 Length: 45 mins.
 This session will be held twice